mich-murphy/mich-murphy.com/blog/content/nixos-tmpfs-installation.md

 ### Deploy-rs & Agenix Preparation

 This final section is likely irrelevant to most users.
 I plan on writing about these tools in a future post.
-Deploy-rs (linked above) allows for deployment of nix flakes to remote machines, and [Agenix](https://github.com/ryantm/agenix) encrypts any secrets used in the flakes using SSH keys.
+Deploy-rs (linked above) allows for deployment of nix flakes to remote machines, and [Agenix](https://github.com/ryantm/agenix) encrypts any secrets used in the flakes using SSH keys (I've written about it [here](/encrypting-secrets-nixos)).

 To ensure the host has the correct SSH keys to allow for decryption of secrets I edit `/etc/ssh/ssh_host_ed25519_key` and `/etc/ssh/ssh_host_ed25516_key.pub`, replacing the existing keys with those I have to configured in agenix.